Azure/azure-sdk-for-js/sdk/ai/ai-projects/review/ai-projects.api.md

     readonly type: "Recurrence";
 }

+// Warning: (ae-forgotten-export) The symbol "RequiredActionOutputParent_2" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "SubmitToolOutputsActionOutput_2" needs to be exported by the entry point index.d.ts
+//
 // @public
-export type RequiredActionOutput = RequiredActionOutputParent | SubmitToolOutputsActionOutput;
+export type RequiredActionOutput = RequiredActionOutputParent_2 | SubmitToolOutputsActionOutput_2;

 // @public
 export interface RequiredActionOutputParent {